-In one study published in Frontiers in Human Neuroscience (2013), we investigated the neural substrates of social versus emotional relevance.
-In order to do so, we presented images depicting complex visual scenes to healthy adult participants that could either have a social or nonsocial content, and be of either positive, negative or “neutral” valence.
+In one study published in Frontiers in Human Neuroscience (2013), we investigated the neural substrates of social versus emotional relevance processing.
+To do so, we presented images depicting complex visual scenes that could either have a social or nonsocial content, and be of either positive, negative or “neutral” valence to healthy adult participants.

 Our findings suggest that the human brain, or at least the regions mentioned above, attribute(s) stronger relevance to social (versus nonsocial) information, regardless of valence.
 This reflects the notion that social information is highly salient for human behavior per se.
 In turn, probably because of the higher biological salience in terms of survival, nonsocial negative (versus positive) information is preferentially processed, allowing for a fast detection of potential threats.

-To build upon the above data, Annekathrin Schacht (University of Göttingen, Germany) and I took the same complex visual scenes as used in the fMRI study published in 2013, and embedded them into an EEG task to investigate the more precise temporal unfolding of social and emotional relevance processing.
-Our main questions were which of these two stimulus dimensions was processed first – i.e. which relevance check occurred first -, and when in time social and emotional relevance processing was interactive (as opposed to separate and/or additive), as suggested by our fMRI data.
+To build upon the above published fMRI data, Annekathrin Schacht (University of Göttingen, Germany) and I took the same complex visual scenes as used in the fMRI study and embedded them into an EEG task to investigate the more precise temporal unfolding of social and emotional relevance processing.
+Our main questions were (i) which of these two stimulus dimensions was processed first – i.e. which relevance check occurred first -, and (ii) when in time social and emotional relevance processing would interact as suggested by our fMRI data – as opposed to be processed separately and/or additively.

 Our data propose that relevance processing in the human amygdala may not only be modulated by the static versus dynamic nature of stimulus presentation, but also depend on the degree of uncertainty / predictability of information.